 Children and young people are defined as those persons aged under 18 years old.
-This policy will apply to all staff, contractors and volunteers and will be used to support their work.
+This policy will apply to all staff, volunteers and attendees and will be used to ensure THE WILDLING TRIBE is a safe and inclusive environment.

-"Safeguarding and promoting the welfare of children" is defined in Working Together 2023 as:

-- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network through - a kinship care arrangement, whenever possible and where this is in the best interests of the children - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.
+- "Safeguarding and promoting the welfare of children" is defined in Working Together 2023 as: - · providing help and support to meet the needs of children as soon as problems emerge - · protecting children from maltreatment, whether that is within or outside the home, including online - · preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.